jmd-dk/concept/concept/docs/tutorial/working_remotely.rst

 know that it has created an almost complete *job script*, simply called ``jobscript`` and placed in the ``concept`` directory.
 This job script is a great starting point if you want to control the job submission yourself.
-All that needs to be changed/added are the directives at the top of the jobscript.
+All that needs to be changed/added are the directives at the top of the job script.

 To automatically submit a complete job script, you need to specify the *queue* (called *partition* in Slurm) in which to submit the job using the ``-q``